caiofov/AbstractDataTypes-Oz/README.md

-# Abstract data types
+# Data structures in Oz
-Abstract data types implemented in Oz:
+Some data structures implemented in Oz:
-- Stack (create a new stack, push and pop elements, see its size and check if it's empty)
+- Stack (create a new stack, push and pop elements, see its size, sum the elements and check if it's empty)
+- Dictionary (create a new dictionary, insert elements, get element by key, see its size, check if it's empty and see all its keys)
+- Tree

 *(more comming soon...)*